MyMagic+: Use outside of Walt Disney World

 In April 2016, Bob Iger announced to shareholders that Disney planned to expand the MyMagic+ concepts to its other properties due to advancements in technology, but that they would be implemented in "different ways".
 Iger stated that "[because] mobile technology and personal mobile devices can offer a lot of the functionality that a lot of the bands we created offer", MagicBands would not necessarily be used elsewhere.
 The company previously announced that MagicBands would not be utilized at Disney's California parks, and that Shanghai Disney Resort would use smartphones to accomplish most of the same functions accomplished by the MagicBands in Orlando.
 This decision was later revised as MagicBand technology was announced to be coming to the California parks in 2022.
+It became available on Disney Cruise Line in 2023.

+Disneyland Paris uses an RFID card MagicPass system.